IATI/iati-account-docs/docs/tool_permissions.rst

 How do I revoke a tool's permissions?
 -------------------------------------

-You can revoke a tool's permission at any time by checking the box in the 'Revoke Authorisation' column, then clicking 'Remove':
+You can revoke a tool's permission at any time by checking the box in the 'Revoke Authorisation' column, then clicking 'Save Changes':

 .. figure:: images/third_party_tools_revoke_access.png
     :width: 100 %